pivotal/docs-tap/scc/parameters-reference.hbs.md

 </table>

-See [Out of the Box Supply Chain with Testing](../scc/ootb-supply-chain-testing.hbs.md) for details about how to set up the Workload namespace for testing with Tekton, and [Out of the Box Supply Chain with Testing on Jenkins](../scc/ootb-supply-chain-testing-with-jenkins.hbs.md) for an example on how to make use of the parameters to customize this resource to test using a Jenkins cluster.
+For information about how to set up the
+Workload namespace for testing with TektonSee, see [Out of the Box Supply Chain with Testing](ootb-supply-chain-testing.hbs.md).

+For information about how to use the parameters to customize this resource to test using a Jenkins cluster, see [Out of the Box Supply Chain with Testing on Jenkins](ootb-supply-chain-testing-with-jenkins.hbs.md).

 ## source-scanner

-The `source-scanner` resource (included solely in `ootb-supply-chain-testing-scanning`) takes care of scanning the source code that's been tested by pointing a [SourceScan](../scst-scan/scan-crs.hbs.md#sourcescan) object at the same source code as the tests.
+The `source-scanner` resource (included solely in `ootb-supply-chain-testing-scanning`) scans the source code that is tested by pointing a [SourceScan](scst-scan/scan-crs.hbs.md#sourcescan) object at the same source code as the tests.

 Its behavior, in terms of [CVEs evaluation](../scst-scan/policies.hbs.md) is